 Understanding Credit Reports

 If you are looking to raise your credit score, then you will definitely want to request a credit report from each of the 3 credit reporting agencies.
 You can do this for free and without having an effect on your credit rating score.
 But you are only entitled to one free report every year.

 This is known as a ‘soft’ inquiry.
 For information on how to get your free report.
 The credit bureau will list the 5 most obvious reasons that your credit report is not higher, which is very useful for those trying to understand their credit scores.

 A ‘hard’ inquiry occurs when you request a credit report more frequently or when your lender pulls your credit report after you make an application for a loan.
 Unfortunately, you have to be careful here.
 It can have a negative impact on your credit score, though the effects are not huge.
 Employers and insurance companies may also pull hard inquiries.

 If you apply for a mortgage loan or a credit card, the lender will check your credit score with a hard inquiry, though this can only be done with your permission.
-The reason a hard inquiry can affect your credit score is because they typically mean that you are looking at new kinds of credit.
-So if you have a lot of hard inquiries it means you be opening a lot of new accounts, which can impact your score.
+The reason a hard inquiry can affect your credit score is that they typically mean that you are looking at new kinds of credit.
+So if you have a lot of hard inquiries it means you are opening a lot of new accounts, which can impact your score.

 Proven Techniques to Raise Your Credit Score

 Raising your credit score is not rocket science.
 All you have to do, literally, is make payments on time and pay down your total outstanding debt.
 However, it does take time.
 A good strategy could be to take out a single loan and make payments on time each month.